 Don’t spend beyond your means

 Yes, that 50-inch TV might look amazing, but do you really need it?
 Try not to tap into your savings or spend beyond what you can afford to repay, or you might wind up in debt.
+And if you do find yourself left with a festive financial hangover, there are plenty of things you can do to get yourself out of the red and into the black.

 If you’re in the market for a particular item, get an idea of where you can buy it and what shops are running promotions.
 Consider registering for websites before the day for quick checkout and to receive special offers by email.